-There is no formal NNECL affiliated care leaver group which meets in the South West.
-However, the South West Universities group meet on a regular basis to share information and good practice on localised provision for children in care and care leavers across the region.
-The Coordinator of this group provides the link with the South West Virtual Heads Network enabling information and good practice examples to be shared.
+The South West Universities group meets on a regular basis to share information and good practice on localised provision for children in care and care leavers across the region.
+The group also provides a link to provision on a national level through NNECL, as well as with the South West Virtual Heads Network, which enables good communication between practitioners across the region.

 Arts University Bournemouth, Bath Spa University, Bournemouth University, Plymouth University, University of Bath, University of Bristol, University of Exeter, University of Gloucestershire, University of West England.

 The West Midlands region was established in 2011 and includes members from HEIs in the West Midlands who work in outreach, transition and the support of care leavers and Looked After Children.

 The WMCLN offers a forum for sharing best practice and support for HEIs as well as providing Care Leavers and Looked After Children with a central resource and easy access to HE support.